Skip to Content

 Consider using Gift Cards

-If you’ve visited Walt Disney World before and stayed onsite, you’ll know that with MagicBands and the ability to charge stuff to your room, Disney has made it very easy to spend money without even realizing it.
+If you’ve visited Walt Disney World before and stayed onsite, you’ll know that with MagicBands and the ability to charge stuff to your room, Disney has made it easy to spend money without even realizing it.

 Because of that, some people find it easier to stay on budget if they utilize only Disney Gift Cards for extras like souvenirs.
+We have tips for using your Disney Gift cards here.

 Understand what you’re getting into